Last Updated on January 4, 2024

-Jobs in Nutritional Science
+Jobs in Nutrition and Nutritional Science

 Young people who have grown up as competitive athletes are keenly aware of how closely correlated nutritional intake and top athletic performance are.
 Eating healthy simply makes you feel better, and active people understand this intuitively from personal experience.
 For this reason, nutritional science is an excellent career choice for individuals who are passionate about sports and seeking a career in a field with a bright future.

 Carbs, electrolytes, sugars, proteins, minerals – these vital fuels power athletes to win championships, get everyday people through long days, help children grow healthy and strong, and help patients get well.

 Nutritionists and dietitians carefully formulate diets that are just as important for performance as the training and practice athletes undergo.
 Rooted in biology, chemistry, and health studies, nutritional science is an excellent career option with great employment prospects in the sports industry and elsewhere.

 According to the National Library of Medicine, nutritional science is the study of nutrition processes as well as the components of food, their actions and interactions, and balance in relation to health and disease.

 How do we know what food is healthy and what to avoid?
 Where do the dietary recommendations for athletes, kids, and seniors come from?
 How do we know how much protein, fiber, carbs, etc., to include in our diets?

 These guidelines come from the cutting-edge work done by nutritionists and dietitians working in the ever-evolving field of Nutritional Science.

 Whether working in a lab to isolate compounds found in our food, conducting large scale studies looking for links between diet and health, advising schools on how to provide students with healthy meals, or helping individual athletes or other patients achieve better health and performance through nutrition, Nutritional Scientists perform vital work and enjoy fulfilling and lucrative careers.

 - Collegiate Leagues